GaganpreetKaur16/Sales-Data-Analysis-/README.md

 # Sales-Data-Analysis-
-This SQL file contains the data analysis done on Sales data
+This SQL file contains the data analysis done on Sales data.
+I have used some basic Joins and Sub queries to answer few questions based on sales data.